orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 +3 for the orbit checks?
 and 3 for

+Somewthing like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.

+Usual superposition is where every entry of an arbitrarty direction only references itself on the `.self`.
+Hence a tensored variant like this in linear time

+Equivalency ray at `.self` traversed = Projective plane. ?
+Does it make sense from a mathematical POV that this thing could be a recursive definition of a projective plane but then (partially?) accessible as a calculus?

+Change only locally, but global effects

+---

 ```ts
 // TODO: What about showing disconnect when multiple things are rendered at the same position??